youssefhmidi/tmplt/README.md

 </div>

-> Side note: tis is a side-project so I can learn rust even more
+> Side note: this is a side-project so I can learn rust even more
 > I just want to share it for others who can use it
 > yes I'm a beginner so I would appreciate any feedbacks about the code